antonstihl/hypres/README.md

 Let's add something very useful for the audience: **focus**.

-2. For each element you want to be a separate focusable, add a `hs-f` attribute.
+2. For each element you want to be a separate focusable, add a `hp-f` attribute.
 The f means "focusable" and this will accomplish three things:
    - Initially hide the element
    - Reveal + highlight the element on focus
    - Un-highlight when focus moves on